 Meanwhile in Serbia, after having served over 325.000 meals, our kitchen project has come to an end as of October 2018.
 With all the necessary structures in place, Collective Aid has handed this responsibility over to a local catering company.
 That said, our work in Serbia is far from finished!
 With winter approaching and crossing the borders becoming more difficult, we are now focused on promoting better mental health and wellbeing through our newly opened Azadi Community Center in Obrenovac.
 Expanding on our past involvement running games and activities every day after serving lunch in camp, we are now able to offer language classes and a range of workshops in a peaceful and positive space.
 This allows us not just to provide some sense of distraction, but also to enable personal growth and the experience of personal progress.

 It’s difficult to tell what the future of Europe’s migration problem looks like, we are navigating an ever-changing political landscape and an unforeseeable number of people in need in the coming months and years.
-Collective Aid will continue to provide aid and support to displaced people in the Balkans, for as long as we are needed.
+Collective Aid will continue to provide aid and support to displaced people across Europe, for as long as we are needed.

 Collective Aid is entirely volunteer-run.
 Since our founding in 2017 we have welcomed over 700 passionate and committed volunteers from all over the world.
 A core team of dedicated long-term volunteers manages our projects including the kitchen, the Azadi Community Center, our warehouse, the NFI distributions and our camp activities.

 Get in touch with us